seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Discredit my authority with yours;
 And make the wars alike against my stomach,
 Having alike your cause?
 Of this my letters
 Before did satisfy you.
-If you’ll patch a quarrel,
+If you'll patch a quarrel,
 As matter whole you have not to make it with,
 It must not be with this.

 **OCTAVIUS CAESAR**
 You praise yourself
 By laying defects of judgment to me; but
-You patch’d up your excuses.
+You patch'd up your excuses.

 **MARK ANTONY**
 Not so, not so;
-I know you could not lack, I am certain on’t,
+I know you could not lack, I am certain on't,
 Very necessity of this thought, that I,
-Your partner in the cause ‘gainst which he fought,
+Your partner in the cause 'gainst which he fought,
 Could not with graceful eyes attend those wars
 Which fronted mine own peace.
 As for my wife,
 I would you had her spirit in such another:
-The third o’ the world is yours; which with a snaffle
+The third o' the world is yours; which with a snaffle
 You may pace easy, but not such a wife.

 **DOMITIUS ENOBARBUS**